jberkel/sms-backup-plus/README.md

 A way around this is to do a full backup 100 SMS at a time (see `Advanced settings`).

+### <a name="faq-threading">In Gmail, I'd like to have all messages listed chronologically and not ordered by who sent them.</a>

+It's a Gmail feature, but you can disable it.
+In Gmail settings, set conversation view to `off` ([screenshot][converationviewoff]).

+### <a name="faq-permissions">Why does it need so many permissions?</a>

+  * Read contacts - Needed to map phone numbers to names and email addresses
+  * Your messages (read / write SMS) - Needed for backup+restore
+  * Prevent phone from sleeping - needed to keep network active during a backup
+  * Modify calendar events - needed for the call log backup to GCal
+  * Send email to guests - this refers to calendar invitations (which are not created by the app)
+  * Storage (modify/delete SD card contents) - this is needed for caching
+  * Your accounts (discover known accounts) - currently not used and will be removed in a future version

 ### <a name="faq-partial-restore">How do I restore the last N weeks / N messages?</a>